 - Fellowship information and application procedures: Liana Grancea, CERS Executive Director, firstname.lastname@example.org or 310-825-8030.

-- Technical assistance: Nora Joswig, UCLA International Institute IT Special Projects Coordinator, email@example.com
+- Technical assistance only with document upload or online application portal access: Nora Joswig, UCLA International Institute IT Special Projects Coordinator, email@example.com